yanghuafang/lcc/docs/ParserConflicts.md

 | Shift/reduce | 48 | Prefer **shift** |
 | Reduce/reduce | 6 | Prefer the **first** grammar rule |

-As of the current grammar, `./build-lcc.sh` (which runs `bison -d Parser.y` via CMake) prints:
+As of the current grammar, `./build-lcc.sh` (which runs `bison -d frontend/Parser.y -v` via CMake) prints:

 ```
 Parser.y: warning: 48 shift/reduce conflicts [-Wconflicts-sr]
 Parser.y: warning: 6 reduce/reduce conflicts [-Wconflicts-rr]
 ```

 State numbers in `Parser.output` **change when the grammar grows** (new rules insert states).
-Regenerate with `bison -d Parser.y -v` and search for `conflicts:` rather than relying on fixed state IDs from an older report.
+Regenerate with `bison -d frontend/Parser.y -v` and search for `conflicts:` rather than relying on fixed state IDs from an older report.

 ## How to inspect conflicts yourself